>California Natural River Types

 CA_regions_no_sites_crop.jpg

-We implement multivariate statistical techniques to achieve data-driven classifications of rivers in each region.
-Streams are surveyed within each region to capture metrics that capture bankfull dimensions, dimensional variability, longitudinal profile, and sediment characteristics.
-In addition, sites are considered in relation to valley and basin-scale settings.
-Survey sites are grouped based upon hierarchical clustering methods and, channel types are defined based on characterization of groups using median attributes of all sites within each group.
+We implemented multivariate statistical techniques using a well-documented R-markdown coding approach to achieve data-driven classifications of rivers in each region.
+200-m long sites were surveyed within each region to capture metrics that capture bankfull dimensions, dimensional variability, longitudinal profile, and sediment characteristics.
+In addition, sites were considered in relation to valley and basin-scale settings.
+Several bivariate and multivariate methods were coded into the R-markdown file to carefully analyze the data to determine the best approach to classifying rivers in each dataset.
+Survey sites were ultimately grouped based upon hierarchical clustering methods using carefully selected variables.
+Final river types were defined and described based on characterization of groups using median attributes of all sites within each group.

 SacramentoChannelTypes.jpeg